Golden Raspberry Awards: Special categories

 Special categories have also been introduced for specific years.
 Such special awards include:

 Anniversary awards

-Every decade-closing ceremony includes an award for the worst actors and movies of the decade—though the 2000 ceremony put the actors as worst of the 20th century instead.
+Every decade-closing ceremony (except in 2020, due to the COVID-19 pandemic resulting in the cancelation of the 40th Golden Raspberry Awards) includes an award for the worst actors and movies of the decade—though the 2000 ceremony put the actors as worst of the 20th century instead.
 Special prizes for the 25th anniversary of the Razzies awards were also given out in 2005.

 Other types of awards

 Razzie Redeemer Award

 The Razzie Redeemer Award is presented to a former nominee or winner who has subsequently made a comeback from critical or commercial failure.
 The award was introduced in 2014.
-Winners include Ben Affleck, Sylvester Stallone, Mel Gibson, "A Safe Hollywood-Haven", Melissa McCarthy, Eddie Murphy, Will Smith, and Colin Farrell.
+Winners include Ben Affleck, Sylvester Stallone, Mel Gibson, "A Safe Hollywood-Haven", Melissa McCarthy, Eddie Murphy, Will Smith, Colin Farrell, Pamela Anderson and Fran Drescher.

 Worst Career Achievement

 This award has been given five times, to Ronald Reagan in 1981, to Linda Blair in 1983, to Irwin Allen in 1985, to "Bruce the Rubber Shark" from Jaws in 1987, and to director Uwe Boll in 2009 who received this for his achievement as "Germany's answer to Ed Wood".